Firstly collect all the pastry scraps and trimmings and knead together very lightly, then …

 9. Cook's Treat

 Just toss the trimmings with a little sugar and powdered cinnamon and bake till crisp.
 Make a cup of coffee and have yourself a sit down.
-You could add a little leftover ice cream (which you are sure to have if you’ve got a copy of my genius recipe ice cream book!)
+You could add a little leftover ice cream (which you are sure to have if you’ve got a copy of my genius recipe no-churn ice cream book!)

 10. Crunchy Topping